shanmon110/lz/_pages/about.md

   - /about/
   - /about.html
 ---
+***I am currently on the job market.
+If there are any internship opportunities, feel free to contact me at lizhe.li@connect.polyu.hk.***

 👨‍🎓 Biography
 ======
 I am currently a visiting PhD researcher at 🇺🇸 [Stanford University](https://profiles.stanford.edu/332001).
 Additionally, I am pursuing my PhD at the 🇭🇰 Hong Kong Polytechnic University.
 My supervisor is [Prof.Man-Wai Mak](http://www.eie.polyu.edu.hk/~mwmak/).
 My research focuses on robust speaker representation learning and machine learning.